paultergust/news_provider/README.md

 pip install -r requirements.txt
 ```

-<a name="setup"></a>
+<a name="dev_setup"></a>
-# Setup
+# Development Mode Setup

 Make sure you have PostgreSQL runnint on port 5432.
-Then setup a databse with credentials found in news_provider/settings.py:
+Then setup a database with credentials found in news_provider/settings.py:

 ```python
 # news_provider/settings.py